loopandlearn/news/docs/index.md

 Documentation has been updated.
 Please ask in the comments of this [post in the LoopFollow FB group](https://www.facebook.com/groups/1281905676265126/posts/1305687503886943/){:target="_blank"} if anything is unclear.

-### More on Bluetooth Heartbeat
+### More on Bluetooth `Heartbeat`

-LoopFollow’s new Bluetooth-driven heartbeat offers a battery-efficient alternative to the _<span translate="no">Silent Tune</span>_ and works with RileyLink, OrangeLink, EmaLink, or a recently expired Dexcom G6/ONE/G7/ONE+ devices.
-While the _<span translate="no">Silent Tune</span>_ is generally reliable, some other activities on the phone can interrupt the process and cause *LoopFollow* to stop working in the background.
-(For example, playing games or using the Timer have been reported to interrupt *LoopFollow*.)
-If you experience battery drain or are missing alarms, consider switching to Bluetooth (you do have to carry this extra device with you).
+The new Bluetooth-driven `heartbeat` provides a battery-efficient alternative to the&nbsp;_<span translate="no">Silent Tune</span>_&nbsp;option often used to ensure the *LoopFollow* app continues working in the background or when the phone is locked.
+The new `Background Refresh` option is compatible with RileyLink, OrangeLink, EmaLink, or a recently expired Dexcom G6/ONE/G7/ONE+ device.
+While&nbsp;_<span translate="no">Silent Tune</span>_&nbsp;is generally reliable, certain phone activities, such as playing games or using the Timer, can interrupt its process, causing the *LoopFollow* app to stop running in the background.

-The connected Bluetooth device will update at 5 minute intervals (*Dexcom* devices) or 1-minute intervals (*RileyLink* devices) to wake your *LoopFollow* app to be sure desired alerts and alarms are provided.
+If you experience battery drain or missed alarms, switching to Bluetooth may help.
+However, this requires carrying an additional device.
+The connected Bluetooth device will update at 5-minute intervals (for *Dexcom* devices) or 1-minute intervals (for *RileyLink* devices) to wake the *LoopFollow* app and ensure alerts and alarms function properly.

-If you use LoopFollow on your Looping phone for the features offered, you can connect to your own Dexcom device and don't need to use an additional expired device.
+Those using the *LoopFollow* app on their *Looping* phone can connect directly to your own Dexcom device without needing an additional one.

 This update also improves failure notifications, now alerting you at 6, 12, and 18 minutes if updates stop.

 Instructions on how to add this feature can be found [at this link](https://www.loopandlearn.org/loop-follow#bt-heartbeat){:target="_blank"}.

-For background on the using _<span translate="no">Silent Tune</span>_ compared to a Bluetooth device, please see this [post on Facebook](https://www.facebook.com/groups/1281905676265126/posts/1305999973855696/){:target="_blank"}.
+For background on the using&nbsp;_<span translate="no">Silent Tune</span>_&nbsp;compared to a Bluetooth device, please see this [post on Facebook](https://www.facebook.com/groups/1281905676265126/posts/1305999973855696/){:target="_blank"}.

 ## Troubleshooting Remote Commands